 Paula Drouin, CMed, Cert.
 ConRes., Cert.
 Arbitration, MA (Human Security and Peacebuilding), is an inspirational educator who brings to the learning environment extensive experience working in high conflict situations; an ability to create authentic meaningful dialogue; and a comfort level with adversarial parties that is contagious.
 Paula has a passion for grassroots justice initiatives and has international experience assessing restorative justice processes and court mediation programs.

 Jory C. Faibish, Cert.
-ConRes., is a Certified Mediator (MDABC) has been on the faculty at the JIBC since 1994, is a Certified Mediator, a practicing Architect and principal of Jory C. Faibish Arcitect since 1986.
-Jory is a member of the Mediate BC Civil Mediation Roster and a founding member and President of The YES Group Inc. He mediates and facilitates in public and private, unionized/non-unionized and large and small organizations.
+ConRes., Certified Mediator (MDABC), Retired Architect (AIBC) and former principal of Jory C. Faibish Architect, has been on the faculty at the JIBC since 1994.
+Jory is a member of the Mediate BC Civil Mediation and Land Use Rosters and a founding member and President of The YES Group Inc. He mediates and facilitates in public and private, unionized/non-unionized and large and small organizations.
 Cases include business, healthcare, development/construction, municipal, education and housing matters involving organizational, departmental, and interpersonal issues.
-Jory is a provincially appointed Adjudicator of Municipal Bylaw Appeals and is on the Disciplinary Hearing Panel of the BC Law Society.
+Jory is a provincially appointed Adjudicator of Municipal Bylaw Appeals and Land Use Appeals and sat on the Disciplinary Hearing Panel of the BC Law Society for five years.

 Michael Fogel, LL.B., J.D., MEd, CMed, has been concentrating on mediating and facilitating and adult education in the field of negotiation, mediation and conflict resolution.
 He presents in-house senior management and leadership programs in many private and public sector corporations and organizations.
 He also works with many organizations and institutions that are involved in significant change and/or engaged in processes for transforming corporate culture and systems.